 Bipolar has affected me for the whole of my adult life (I first developed symptoms around 11 or 12 years of age) and has severely affected my work life.
 At age 18 I obtained the grades to study at University of Cambridge but pulled out because I was too sick to cope with the pressure of an Oxbridge education.
 In 2000, I began training as a student midwife, but had a severe episode in 2001 and had to withdraw from the training programme.
 In 2002, I was treated successfully and from that point until 2010, I was fortunate to be in remission and was barely symptomatic.
 I worked continuously during this period and progressed well in my career.
 Unfortunately my symptoms recurred, mildly at first, around July 2010.
 I carried on forcing myself to work for many months, but the symptoms worsened until on 01/04/2011 I realised I was too sick to work.
 Since May 2011 I have been actively working with a Consultant Psychiatrist, trying different medications and attending NHS therapy, to try to address my symptoms but as yet my symptoms remain poorly controlled.
 As a result, the Occupational Health provider to my employer has informed my employer that I am very disabled by my condition (and indeed I receive DLA for both the care and mobility components) and that he cannot offer any realistic timescale for a possible return.
 As a result of this, my employer is in the process of dissolving my contract on sickness grounds.

 I advised on my ESA50 and at WCA that I have Bipolar Affective Disorder and that I will inevitability behave differently depending on the mood state I am in.
 Not everyone with the diagnosis will experience the same range or intensity of symptoms.
-My condition has been identified as “Bipolar I”, the more serious form of the illness, on the grounds of “serious impairment” to my functioning, as opposed to Bipolar II, where functioning is impaired to a less serious degree.
+My condition has been identified as “Bipolar I” on the grounds of “serious impairment” to my functioning.

 To provide a full context, my bipolar mood states are as follows: